Rohea/Colores/README.md

 # ReScript-Color

 A color manipulation library written in ReScript.
+Provides manipulation functions and internal types for different types of color values.

+There are also bindings to `bs-css` to make usage of this library easy with color types from it.

 Prior work and inspirations

 - [@rohea/re-polished]()
 - [Polished](https://polished.js.org/)

-- Provide data types for color manipulation
-- Implement many of the color manipulation functions from Polished in platform agnostic ReasonML.
-- Offer a binding layer for [bs-css](https://github.com/reasonml-labs/bs-css) and others (?) for easier use on web platform in [ReScript](https://rescript-lang.org/)

 ## Installation with bs-css